jspecify/jspecify/samples/README.md

 as extending the normal JLS type rules to cover types that have been augmented with nullness information.
 (For example, the value of a `return` statement must be convertible to the method's return type, and the receiver in a method call should not be `@Nullable`.)
-Nullness checkers are likely (but not obligated) to report an error for each `jspecify_nullness_mismatch` comment, are likely to make many different decisions in whether to issues a diagnostic (error, warning, or no diagnostic) for any particular `jspecify_nullness_not_enough_information` comment, and are not *obligated* to do anything for any particular comment.
+Nullness checkers are likely to report an error for each `jspecify_nullness_mismatch` comment, are likely to make many different decisions in whether to issues a diagnostic (error, warning, or no diagnostic) for any particular `jspecify_nullness_not_enough_information` comment, and are not *obligated* to do anything for any particular comment.
 (For some background on that, see the disclaimers above.
 Also, note that a nullness checker can be sound even if it does not issue errors for some cases of `jspecify_nullness_mismatch` or `jspecify_nullness_not_enough_information`!)

 -   `jspecify_nullness_mismatch`